jakobheine/python-project-template/README.md

 # +++ DELETE THIS AREA +++
 # python-project-template

-This is a python project template to get you up in running in under one minute.
+This is a python project template to get you up and running in under one minute.
 This template contains the following best practices:
 - **pytest** for [testing](https://github.com/veilair/test-driven-development)
 - **flake8** for [linting](https://www.makeuseof.com/what-is-linting/)